La-Lojban/lojban.pw/data/pages/books/learn-lojban.md

 ### «**.i**» separates sentences

-The most precise way of uttering or writing sentences in Lojban would be placing a short word **.i** in the beginning of each of them:
+We place a short word **.i** to separate any two consecutive sentences:

 > **mi tavla le prenu .i le prenu cu tavla mi**
 > _I'm talking to the people.
 The people are talking to me._